 Prayer: Father, open my eyes to Your love, truth, and holiness.
 Open my eyes to the evil of sin and the hope of repentance.

 Promise: "Turn to Me and be safe, all you ends of the earth, for I am God; there is no other!" —Is 45:22

-Reference: (For a related teaching on Spiritual Blindness, order, listen to, or download our CD 65-1 or DVD 65 on our website or order our tape on audio AV 65-1 or video V 65.)
+Reference: (For a related teaching, order our tape on Spiritual Blindness on audio AV 65-1 or video V-65.)

 Nihil Obstat: Reverend Richard Walling, July 7, 2004

 Imprimatur: †Most Reverend Carl K. Moeddel, Vicar General and Auxiliary Bishop of the Archdiocese of Cincinnati, July 19, 2004